Bathing Venus: The two versions of the Bathing Venus

 The German art historian Georg Satzinger writes: “[…] the bronze is a genuine new interpretation of the highest artistic quality in terms of individual dimensions (varying measurements throughout the figure) as well as in details and the introduction of a new element, namely the juxtaposition of different surfaces: some unfinished surfaces, and more worked, finished surfaces."

 Following Giambologna´s documented practice both versions should derive from the same "modello in grande“ (full-scale model).
 Such “modelli in grande” were kept by the artist for decades in his studio.

 The two versions illustrate Giambologna’s different styles in marble and bronze.
 Following the inspiration of Donatello and in accordance with late Mannerist aesthetics he often shows in his bronzes different textures.
 Therefore, the bronze Venus differentiates the surface of the skin, the hair and the cloth.

 The key for the understanding of the two versions are the many differences in detail between them.
 Alexander Rudigier has demonstrated, following the standard method of Giovanni Morelli (1816-1891), that in every detail where the bronze diverges from the marble, this new formulation finds close analogies in other works by the artist in bronze and clay.

-The discussion about the Bathing Venus being an aftercast is disproved by the evidence delivered already by Peggy Fogelman [link zu Wikipedia] in 2002: “A comparison of measurements reveals that some dimensions of the marble original are actually smaller than those of the bronze copy, while others are larger.
+The discussion about the Bathing Venus being an aftercast is disproved by the evidence delivered already by Peggy Fogelman in 2002: “A comparison of measurements reveals that some dimensions of the marble original are actually smaller than those of the bronze copy, while others are larger.
 This inconsistent relationship between measurements of the sculptures suggests that the bronze was not cast from moulds of the marble."

 The Tuscan order of the column and the French ornament of its base

 “The Tuscan order of the column and the ornamented frieze on its base underline subtly but appreciably the diplomatic character of the work”.
 “The specific form of the anthemion with the stepped band was especially common in France around 1600, which it leads Rudigier plausibly to the theory that the ornament was selected intentionally to cater for French tastes at the court of Henri IV.
 Its use to enhance the cyma of a Tuscan Order base may well have been perceived as particularly appropriate.
 It could quite possibly be that the change to the more elaborated Tuscan order was triggered by the wish to place the “French” ornament on the bronze Venus”.
-Archival documents show that Florentine agents at the court of Henri IV sent regular reports of the king's tastes back to the Medici court.
-The same ornament as on the base of the bronze can be found on the facade of the Grande Galerie of the Louvre, begun in 1595, one of the most important buildings erected for Henri IV.
-The Grande Galerie was built by the same architects as the Chateau-Neuf de Saint-Germain-en-Laye, the presumed destination of the bronze Venus.
+Archival documents show that Florentine agents at the court of Henry IV sent regular reports of the King's tastes back to the Medici court.
+The same ornament as on the base of the bronze can be found on the façade of the Grande Galerie of the Louvre, begun in 1595, one of the most important buildings erected for Henry IV.
+The Grande Galerie was built by the same architects as the Château-Neuf de Saint-Germain-en-Laye, the presumed destination of the bronze Venus.